MaxLap/activerecord_follow_assoc/README.md

 ## Usage

 Starting from a query or a model, you call `follow_assoc` with an association.
-What you get back is another query, but it is on the association's model, and is filtere.
+What you get back is another query, but it is on the association's model.
+That new query also has a `where` to only return the records that are directly associated with the scopes that the initial query would have returned..

-So `my_comments.follow_assoc(:posts)` gives you a query on `Post` which only returns the posts that were related to the `my_comments`.
+So `my_comments.follow_assoc(:posts)` gives you a query on `Post` which only returns the posts that were related to the records that `my_comments` would return.

 ```
 # Getting the spam comments to posts by a specific author